 How will you use it?

-Once you’ve decided you’re going to purchase a fifth wheel, the next thing to think about is how you’re going to use it.
+Once you’ve decided you’re going to purchase a new fifth wheel, the next thing to think about is how you’re going to use it.
 Will it only get used on weekends?
 Just during the summer?
 Or, do you plan to use it full time in the of the forest with no hookups?
 Whatever you’re using it for should be your buying guidelines.
 Knowing its exact purpose will also help you decide how much you want to spend on your fifth wheel and help filter out any unnecessary (or necessary) add-ons or features.

 Don’t forget about weight!